UCL-CREST/Siamese/README.md

-# 🇹🇭 SIAM 🇹🇭 Clone Search
+# 🇹🇭 Siamese 🇹🇭 Code Clone Search Engine
-SIAM is a code clone search system powered by Elasticsearch with code clone detection approaches (e.g. code normalisation, ngram-based matching) built on top.
-It can search for clones (type-1, -2, -3) from a large corpora of Java source code within an instant time.
+Siamese is a code clone search system powered by Elasticsearch with code clone detection approaches, code normalisation and ngram-based matching, built on top.
+It can scalably search for clones of type-1 to type-3 from a large corpora of Java source code within seconds.

-*Note: **SIAM** stands for **S**calalbe, **I**usingnstant, **A**nd **M**ulti-Representation*
+*Note: **Siamese** stands for **S**calalbe, **I**usingnstant, **A**nd **M**ulti-Repr**es**entation*

 ## Analyse term frequency and document frequency of terms in the index
 1. Modify the class ```TermFreqAnalyser``` with appropriate configurations
 2. The result frequency files will be generated (e.g. freq_df_src.csv, freq_df_toksrc.csv).
 The one without `tok` means the normalised source code tokens, whilst the one with `tok` means the original source code tokens.
 3. Modify the sort_term.py script with the generated result frequency files and run the script.
 4. Graphs will be genearated.
 They follow Zipf's law.
 Hooray!

 ## Setup:
 1. Download elasticsearch-2.2.0
 ```
 wget https://download.elasticsearch.org/elasticsearch/release/org/elasticsearch/distribution/tar/elasticsearch/2.2.0/elasticsearch-2.2.0.tar.gz
 ```